How Sports Can Help Kids With ADHD

 Sports Boost Self-Esteem

-Kids with ADHD often feel isolated from their classmates, and sports are a great way to help them get involved, says Jay Salpekar, MD.
-He is a child psychiatrist with the ADHD Clinic at Children's National Medical Center in Washington, D.C.
+Kids with ADHD often feel isolated from their classmates.
+Sports are a great way to get them involved, says Jay Salpekar, MD.
+He's a child psychiatrist with the ADHD Clinic at Children's National Medical Center in Washington, D.C.

-"Sports offer lots of social interaction in addition to physical fitness," says Salpekar.
+"Sports offer lots of social interaction in addition to physical fitness," Salpekar says.
 This helps kids with ADHD bond with their peers, "and it helps get them out of their shell."

-James McGough agrees.
+Child psychiatrist James McGough, MD, of UCLA's ADHD Clinic, agrees.
 "A common issue with ADHD kids is to find something to help them gain confidence and self-esteem," he says.
-McGough is a child psychiatrist with UCLA's ADHD Clinic in Los Angeles.
 "They can use sports as a vehicle for making and having friends.
 And healthy activities like sports are better than sitting alone or in front of the television."

 How do you know what sport will be best for your child?
-Ask them what they'd like to do.
+Ask him what he wants to do.

-Many kids, says McGough, will see or try a lot of different athletic activities, whether at school, during camp, or in after-school programs.
+Many kids will see or try a lot of different athletic activities, whether at school, during camp, or in after-school programs, McGough says.
 That gives them the chance to decide what appeals the most.
-"Identify and support your child's own interests," says McGough.
+"Identify and support your child's own interests," McGough says.
 "That's your starting point."

-Keep in mind that the sport should be one that will hold your child's interest.
-For example, McGough points out that baseball involves a lot of time standing in the outfield, and that invites distraction.
+The sport should be one that will hold your child's interest.
+McGough says baseball involves a lot of time standing in the outfield, and that invites distraction.
 Soccer, on the other hand, keeps a child moving.

-McGough says that some reports -- but little research -- suggest that individual sports such as tennis, swimming, and running may better suit kids with attention problems.
-In team sports such as football or basketball, players need to pay constant attention to other players, strategies, and plays.
+He says some reports -- but little research -- suggest that solo sports like tennis, swimming, and running may better suit kids with attention problems.
+Team sports like football or basketball require kids to pay constant attention to other players, strategies, and plays.
 That will be tough for a child with ADHD.
-But if your child really wants to try a team sport, you should encourage it, says McGough.
+But if your child really wants to try a team sport, you should encourage it, McGough says.